Hobson Plan: Dual Deputy Organization

-This arrangement, however raised honors and lineage issues, as the combat groups, all veterans of World War II combat operations, held collectively many honors, while the postwar wings possessed few if any honors.
+This arrangement, however, raised honors and lineage issues, as the combat groups, all veterans of World War II combat operations, held collectively many honors.
+At the same time, the postwar wings possessed few, if any, honors.
 Both SAC and ADC wanted the history and honors of the combat groups retained.
-In 1954, after review by Headquarters USAF, it was decided to bestow the history and the campaign credits and decorations that had been earned by the group during World War II.
+In 1954, after review by Headquarters USAF, it was decided to bestow the wings with the history, campaign credits, and decorations the group had earned during World War II.
 In "bestowing" group history and honors on wings, USAF directives did not specify any conditions or limitations except to advise, in letters authorizing such bestowals, that these bestowals were temporary.